nyestanley/alien_invasion/README.md

 # alien_invasion
-Alien Invasion game written in Python 3
+Alien Invasion pygame written in Python 3

 To Run: python3 alien_invasion.py
+NOTE: You must have Pygame installed on computer for this game to work!

 Author:
 Niesha Stanley